DrCanEytemiz/TectoView/README.md

 ## 📖 How to Cite

-If you use TectoView in your work, abstracts, or reports, please cite the core software and repository as follows:
+If you use TectoView in your research, papers, or technical reports, please cite the official journal article:

-> Eytemiz, C. (2026).
-TectoView: An Open-Source Web Tool for Real-Time Seismotectonic Cross-Section Visualization [Software].
-Zenodo. https://doi.org/10.5281/zenodo.18022059
+> Eytemiz, C. TectoView: an open-source web tool for real-time seismotectonic cross-section visualization. *Earth Sci Inform* **19**, 138 (2026). https://doi.org/10.1007/s12145-026-02187-7

+---

 ## 📄 License